a303990366/Portfolio-Management-Deep-Reinforcement-Learning-Monitor-System/README.md

 ### 5. Conclusion:
 In this project, we try to build a visualization system based on the results of deep learning models in portfolio management tasks, in order to allow users to understand the model's decision.
 However, the existing deep learning model is difficult to explain, therefore we divide the problem into several small problems through the hierarchical model.
 When we find that there is an abnormal situation in the small problem, we can roughly understand the cause of the system error.
 We try to use the hierarchical architecture to explain model decisions as much as possible, hoping to make users more trustworthy in the decision-making behavior of our system.

-Note: Above data is for demo!
+Note: The above data is for demo!